redbooth/api-docs/parts/tasks.md

     + is_private = `false` (optional, string, `false`) ...
 This parameter is used to manage rights & permissions.
 It can be =true or =false.
     + status = `new` (optional, string, `open`) ...
 Tasks can have different status: new, open, hold, resolved or rejected.
     + watcher_ids (optional, array, [688561, 786268, 796268]) The ids of the users that follow the task.
 Note that all follower users whose id is not included in the array, except the task creator, will be removed from the task's followers.
+    + position (optional, integer, `1`) ...
+Numeric position of a task on the task list.
+Note that this will modify `row_order` as a side effect.

 + Request